Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 The Developer is looking to:
 * Create an interactive quiz website for people looking to test their knowledge on a certain topic or just for a quick dose of entertainment.

-* Demostrate their skill and knowledge of the usage of JavaScript.
+* Demonstrate their skill and knowledge of the usage of JavaScript.

-* Deploy a project they are hapy and satisfied with.
+* Deploy a project they are happy and satisfied with.

 # User Stories
 As a General User, I want to :
-* Be able to easy access quizzes.
+* Be able to easily access quizzes.

 * Be able to know what questions I got wrong and what my overall score for the quiz is.

 * Test my knowledge on a variety of topics.

 # Development Planes
-In order to design and create a good web-based application , the developer distinguished the required functionality of the site and how it would answer the users stories and demands.
+In order to design and create a good web-based application, the developer distinguished the required functionality of the site and how it would answer the user's stories and demands.

 To accomplish this the developer went through a Development process:

 ## 1. Strategy
-They way the developer approached the design of this project was by addressing and ackowledging  the target audience:
+The way the developer approached the design of this project was by addressing and acknowledging  the target audience:
 * Demographic:
     * Students Looking for a study tool
-    * People bored and just looking for entertainment
+    * Bored people that are just looking for entertainment
     * Fans of specific genres looking to test their knowledge

 The website needs to enable the user to: